List of King of the Hill characters: Cotton Hill

 Colonel Cotton Lyndal Hill (voiced by Toby Huss) is Hank's cantankerous father, Peggy's father-in-law and Bobby's grandfather.
 He has a hair-trigger temper and practically no respect for his son or daughter-in-law, although he has a soft spot for his grandson.
 Despite his many shortcomings, he occasionally showed a softer side, for example, in the episode "Cotton's Plot" where he helped Peggy learn to walk again after her parachuting accident.
 His shins were blown off in World War II by a "Japan man's machine gun" and his feet were reattached to his knees, resulting in a short height and stilted gait.
-Despite his disability, he eventually reached the rank of colonel in the state militia.
+Despite his disability, he eventually reached the rank of colonel in the Texas State Guard/Texas Army National Guard.
 After Cotton and his first wife Tilly, Hank's mother, divorced, he married a much younger, soft-spoken, busty blonde candy striper named Didi who gave birth to his youngest son "G.H." ("Good Hank").
-He was immensely proud of his military service.
+He was immensely proud of his military service, stating that he was in the US 77th Infantry Division despite being shown with a gold US 2nd Infantry Division badge in his military items and with a Red and White division patch.
 Though his claim of fighting "nazzies" (Nazis) was proven false and his claim of killing "fitty [50] men" was dubious, his participation in several of the bloodiest battles in the Pacific Theater was confirmed and his uniform was shown to be decorated with the Medal of Honor and the Purple Heart.
 Cotton himself died in episode #1218, "Death Picks Cotton", after suffering severe burns and an allergic reaction to shrimp during a flashback at a Japanese restaurant.
 Instead of addressing Peggy by her name he calls her "Hank's wife".
+He appears in season 14 strictly in flashbacks.